lianyz/mydocker/README.md

 apk add nginx
 apk add openrc

+ # You are attempting to run an openrc service on a
+ # system which openrc did not boot.
+ # You may be inside a chroot or you may have used
+ # another initialization system to boot this system.
+ # In this situation, you will get unpredictable results!
+ # If you really want to do this, issue the following command:
+openrc
+touch /run/openrc/softlevel

 # Tell openrc loopback and net are already there, since docker handles the networking
 echo 'rc_provide="loopback net"' >> /etc/rc.conf